almaan/eggplant/README.md

 All the analyses presented in the main manuscript are found in the `notebooks` folder, see the structure section above for a clear account of what analysis each notebook (`.ipynb` file) is associated with.

 ## Data Access
 For the public data sets, we provide scripts to download the data from the original source together with scripts to convert these into the working format `.h5ad` (used in the notebooks).

-All the manual landmark annotations (from the charting process) are also added to these files.
+We do not host any data in this repository, except for the landmark coordinates and the reference structures.
+This together with the provided scripts are sufficient to create all the charted data sets.
+However, for convenience we also host the charted (`.h5ad`) files - used in the notebooks - in the associated Zenodo repository.

 ## Contributions
 ### Developers